aliosa27/taixin_tools/README.md

 this is just a python wrapper for hgpriv, I will modify it to support running at commands directly so it can be ported to an esp32

+ it expects that hgpriv or libnetat installed in /sbin the mode can be switched in /etc/mode.conf or via the web gui on the system page.

+ you will need to compile my version of libnetat, it adds support to run at commands from the command line and a help message

+ libnetat support is basic, rssi/connection status/etc work. site survey does not work in this mode yet.

- it expects that hgpriv is installed in /sbin it also expects that you have copied the config files over to /etc it allllso expects that you leave the interface at its default name of hg0(will change this in the future)
+ it also expects that you have copied the config files over to /etc it allllso expects that you leave the interface at its default name of hg0(will change this in the future)